Why do we get the most questions asking about tomato plant problems?

-Pick the bugs off as you see them and drop them into soapy water, but wear plastic, disposable gloves to do so and be careful not to inhale their scent.
+Pick the bugs on tomato plants off as you see them and drop them into soapy water, but wear plastic, disposable gloves to do so and be careful not to inhale their scent.
 Contact with them can irritate the skin and nasal passages. [source]

 Spider Mites are very small, but they do a lot of damage.
 They congregate on the leaves and stems of plants and suck the juices out leaving patchy, brown scars behind.